jiayyuun/Shipment_analysis/README.md

 - This has not been run against real historical shipment records.
 Before relying on it operationally, it needs validation against actual flagged cases from the existing manual-review process.
-- It's a genuinely modest project — an anomaly detector, not a novel method or a research contribution.
-It's presented as such.

 ## Files